ammar100100/ammar100100/README.md

 I’m a frontend developer with over 4 years of experience.
 I specialize in creating modern and user-friendly websites using React, HTML, CSS, and JavaScript.
 I love turning ideas into beautiful and functional designs that work perfectly on any device.
-Right now, I’m focused on improving my JavaScript skills and exploring advanced frontend techniques.
+I’m currently focused on improving my JavaScript skills and exploring advanced frontend techniques.

 <p align="left">